-Attaching R or R1 Series Rotary Header - Hydraulic Center-Link without Self-Alignment
+Attaching R or R1 Series Rotary Disc Header - Hydraulic Center-Link without Self-Alignment

-The windrower may be equipped with a hydraulic center-link which lacks the self-alignment capability; the Operator will have to manually attach the hydraulic center-link's hook to the header's center pin.
+The header will need to be physically attached to the windrower, and the hydraulic and electrical connections completed.
+If the windrower is equipped with a hydraulic center-link that lacks the self-alignment capability, the Operator will have to manually attach the hydraulic center-link's hook to the header's center pin.